Marion Bernstein

 The 14 best hotels in Brooklyn's Trendiest Neighborhoods

 Venture across the river for a stay at one of the best hotels in Brooklyn.
 Once there, experience the borough’s finest – from the best brunch in the neighborhood to the trendiest venues for live music – arguably in the city.
 If rest and relaxation are more your speed, you’re in luck, because these hotels also house some of the most incredible hotel rooftop pools in the city.
 Not to mention, Brooklyn is home to some of New York's best pizza, so make sure you grab a slice while visiting.
 Just make sure your phone’s charged – you’ll definitely want to post those iconic shots of the Manhattan skyline.
 Whether you're looking for a hub near the heart of the area or a getaway on the outskirts, this list should help you make the most of your time out in the Big Apple.
 Here are our top picks of the best hotels in Brooklyn.
 Updated February 2024: Along with the fabulous existing hotels on this list, we've added a couple of newbies well worth shouting about, or rather, snoozing in.
 Both hotels offer a cozy design design-conscious stay in NYC'S trendiests neighbohoods, one in Williamsburg and the other in Boerum Hill.
-RECOMMENDED: Full guide to the best hotels in NYC Who makes the cut?
+RECOMMENDED: Full guide to the best hotels in NYCThe best attractions in Brooklyn Who makes the cut?
 While we might not stay in and review every hotel featured, we've based our list on our expert knowledge of the destination covered, editorial reviews, user reviews, hotel amenities and in-depth research to find you the best stays.
 This article includes affiliate links.
-These links have no influence o

-The 11 best cheap hotels in NYC
+The best deep-dish pizza spots in NYC

-The 11 best cheap hotels in NYC
+The best deep-dish pizza spots in NYC

 Get your fill with all you can eat sushi in NYC